ssaleem/Pixel-Art-Maker/README.md

 # Pixel Art Maker Project

-This project uses HTML `<table>` to create a grid and jQuery for event handling
+This project uses HTML `<canvas>` to create a grid and vanilla JavaScript for event handling